thiagoagro/R_classification/README.md

-# 🌍 Drone Image Processing Course: Soil Removal with R 🚁
+# 🌍 Drone Image Processing: Soil Removal with R 🚁

 ## Welcome to the Drone Image Processing! 📸
 ✨ This repository contains all the code and resources for learning how to process drone-captured images and remove soil using the power of R!